danielsauter/rapid-android-development/chapter_4_using_geolocation_and_compass.md

 ###Determine Your Location

-As our first step, let's write some code to retrieve and display your device's location, as shown in <!-- ref linkend="fig.geolocation-->.
+As our first step, let's write some code to retrieve and display your device's location, as shown in Figure 4.2.

 ![](images/geolocation/Geolocation-sm.png)
 #####Figure 4.2 — Displaying location data.